 For more information about meal plans and food services on-campus please visit the Brock Dining Services website.
 For more information about Flex dollars please visit the BrockCard website.

 Payment For Residence (3 payments in total)

 You will need to pay a $600 deposit (payment 1 of 3) to complete your residence application.
 We will begin accepting deposit payments on Monday, April 8, 2013 (please do not attempt to make the payment before that date).
 Preferred methods of payment are available on our Finance Department web site.
 We ask that you do NOT mail a cheque to Brock.
-If Brock does not receive the $600 deposit by June 3, 2013 we will not process your application and you will not be offered a bed.
-There is no reminder given.
+We will process all applications so long as we receive the deposit payment but we will give priority in the assigning process to those who meet our deadline.
 We strongly recommend that you keep a copy of confirmation of your payment, e.g. print a copy of the confirmation screen if you are paying by on-line banking, or the deposit slip if you pay at your bank.

 It is each student's responsibility to monitor their Financial History to identify charges that have been put onto their student account and check to see that payments they have made have been safely received.
 You can do so by logging into the Brock portal

 You will receive your residence building and room assignment in an e-mail in late-June.
 In mid-July you will see a charge for residence and meal plan (if a meal plan is mandatory) on your Fee Calculator which you can access through the Brock portal